WEBSITE REDESIGN

 I wanted to see how other churches served their communities through services and programs as well as their online presence.

-Each church had different ways to represent themselves online.
+Churches employed different strategies or features to represent themselves online.

 CHAPEL HAVEN